amineelkouhen/redis-splunk-ingester/README.md

 3. The archiver: this module subscribes to the "event" stream and checks that “ingesters” and `forward` streams are empty.
 Then it triggers an hourly RDB backup to S3.
 4. The restorer: on a “restore” message (from Admin API), this module restores one hourly RDB backup from S3 (JSON+Stream), it creates Redis Search indexes (FTSEARCH) and use them with provided filter criteria to UNLINK unwanted items (to keep only the required elements: by user, by host and by Splunk index)

-This project is a lightweight implementation of the Ingester module.
+This repository implements a lightweight implementation of the Ingester module.

 ![Ingester Module](Ingester.png)